the-real-dorado/CFD/README.md

-# Computational Fluid Dynamics package
+# Computational Fluid Dynamics package for Python

-## Navier-Stokes Equations
+## Navier-Stokes equations

 The motion of an incompressible Newtonian fluid is described by
 $$\nabla \cdot \vec{v} = 0$$
 $$\dfrac{\partial \vec{v}}{\partial t} + (\vec{v} \cdot \nabla)\vec{v} = -\dfrac{1}{\rho}\nabla p + \nu \nabla ^2 \vec{v} + \vec{g}$$
-In this package, a poisson equation for the pressure field is used instead of the continuity equation
+In this package, a Poisson equation for the pressure field is used instead of the continuity equation
 $$\nabla ^2 p = -\rho \nabla \cdot (\vec{v} \cdot \nabla \vec{v})$$
-The equations are solved using finite difference method.
+The equations are solved using finite-difference method.

 ## Working